remtori/my-website/README.md

 - Blogs (/blogs/[id]) and Projects (/projects/[id]) are hosted in this repo at `/content`

-- List of project and blogs is hosted on a `Postgresql` DB
+- List of project and blogs is hosted on a `Mongo` DB

 - API (inside `/functions`) is hosted on a cloud functions service